mementor/LostHabrahabr/README.md

 LostHabrahabr.ru

-couple of scripts for mirroring posts on http://habrahabr.ru
+couple of scripts for mirroring posts from http://habrahabr.ru